reige012/POPEase/README.md

 First and foremost POPEase is written to be compatible with python version =>3.0.
 It will not work with python 2.7 and you will need to update your python to the current version.
-You can get the downloadable version of python [here](https://www.python.org/downloads/release/python-351/).
+You can get the downloadable version of python [here](https://www.python.org/downloads/release/python-351/) or we highly suggest downloading [Anaconda](https://www.continuum.io/downloads) if you haven't done so already.

 POPEase accepts a VCF file of DNA SNP data.
 The program is currently only able to handle VCF data for diploid individuals and is defaulted to output genotypes as missing if the read depth is not >5.
 EasyPOP also excludes non-polymorphic SNPs.
 Phred Quality scores for VCF input are defaulted to only be accepted if they are >20 (99% accurate base call) or better.
-However, if desired, each of these caveats can be altered in the SPID_VCFtoSTRUCT file following the instructions in the documentation.
+However, if desired, most of these caveats can be altered in the spid.spid file following the instructions in the documentation.

 POPEase is written to be easy to use on your personal laptop or